 2. Acting Secretive

 No addicts I know want to be caught.
 Instead, they do everything they can to conceal their activities.
 Addicts are experts at guarding their phones and computers, lying about where they go and what they do, and resisting anyone who questions what they’re doing.
-They’re the best undercover operatives you’ll ever meet.
+Addicted people are the best undercover operatives you’ll ever meet.

 3. Abandoning Hobbies